whc2001/ILCE7M3ExternalGps/PROTOCOL_EN.md

 |*[91:92]|Difference between UTC and current timezone in minutes| 0x01E0 = 480min = 8h (UTC+8)|
 |*[93:94]|Difference for DST in current timezone in minutes|0 (DST is not available in China)|

-(Fields marked by \* is optional, may be absent if timezone is not set or something...)
+(Fields marked by \* is required only when bit 2 of byte 4 of configuration data read is 1.)